 When I touted the idea of putting out tracklocross information, one of the most asked questions was what track frames could clear 32 mm wide tyres?
 Below you’ll see the frames that can handle wider tyres for getting out and about through your local woods.
-The list will hopefully be organic and will be updated and changed as I find more frames.
+Hopefully, the list will be organic and will be updated and changed as I find more frames.
 No links in the text are affiliate links.

 I now also have a part 2 to this post.